ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 1. For each discovered test, build all of its source files and link it with the non-test code that was built in step 1.
 1. If specified, create a test specification file and place it in the given directory for use by the testing tools.
 This is placed in the build directory by default when using Mbed CLI.

-##### App config
+##### Application configuration

 When building an Mbed application, the presence of an `mbed_app.json` file allows you to set or override different configuration settings from libraries and targets.
 However, because the tests share a common build, this can cause issues when tests have different configurations that affect the OS.

 The build system looks for an `mbed_app.json` file in your shared project files (any directory not inside of a `TESTS` folder).
-If the system finds it, this configuration file is used for both the nontest code as well as each test case inside your project's source tree.
-If there is more than one `mbed_app.json` file in the source tree, the config system will error.
+If the system finds it, then this configuration file is used for both the non-test code and each test case inside your project's source tree.
+If there is more than one `mbed_app.json` file in the source tree, then the configuration system will error.

-If you need to test with multiple configurations, you can use the `--app-config` option.
-This overrides the search for an `mbed_app.json` file and uses the config file you specify for the build.
+If you need to test with multiple configurations, then you can use the `--app-config` option.
+This overrides the search for an `mbed_app.json` file and uses the configuration file that you specify for the build.

 #### Running tests